 You can identify a strong bullish (upward) trend by a series of long, green candles with a full body that have no lower wicks (or shadows).

-The absence of a lower wick means that buying pressure was so strong that the price never dipped below the opening price.
-Traders read this price movement as a signal to hold a long (buy) position, as the bullish momentum is still very high.
+The absence of a lower wick means that the actual lowest price of the current session never dropped below the midpoint of the previous candle (which is the Heikin Ashi opening price).
+Traders read this as a signal to hold a long (buy) position, as the bullish momentum is in absolute control.

 3.2.
 Spotting a Weakening Bullish Trend